rseymour/cargo/src/doc/man/cargo-install.md

 {{/option}}

 {{#option "`--root` _dir_" }}
 Directory to install packages into.
+For example `--root /usr/local` will install your binaries in `/usr/local/bin`.
 {{/option}}

 {{> options-registry }}